Dadido3/D3iot/light/README.md

 // Black body radiator with 5000 K color temperature and a luminance of 500 lumen. blackbodyColor := emission.BlackBodyFixed{Temperature: 5000, Luminance: 500}

-// CIE standard illuminant A with a luminance of 400 lumen. incandescent := emission.StandardIlluminantA.Scaled(400)
+// CIE standard illuminant A with an absolute luminance of 400 lumen. incandescent := emission.StandardIlluminantA.Absolute(400)
 ```

 These colors can then be passed to any light by using the `SetColors()` method.